 Ideally, you want to see a period of low volume trading before a surge in volume.

-In the chart example below, you’ll see a volume moving average the bottom panel.
+In the chart example below, you’ll see a volume moving average (VMA) in the bottom panel.
 It helps to highlight the volume differences.

 The light volume shows that the market is waiting for new significant information.